mozilla/pkipolicy/rootstore/policy.md

 application software can automatically check online the current status of all unexpired certificates issued by the CA.

-For end-entity certificates, CRLs MUST be updated and reissued at least every seven days, and the value of the nextUpdate field MUST NOT be more than ten days beyond the value of the thisUpdate field.
+For end entity certificates, CRLs MUST be updated and reissued at least every seven days, and the value of the nextUpdate field MUST NOT be more than ten days beyond the value of the thisUpdate field.

-For end-entity certificates, if the CA provides revocation information via an Online Certificate Status Protocol (OCSP) service:
+For end entity certificates, if the CA provides revocation information via an Online Certificate Status Protocol (OCSP) service:

 *   it MUST update that service at least every four days;